 That means you may come up short if you're filing a claim in a no-fault state.
 But don't despair -- all no-fault states allow injured individuals to pursue additional claims against the at-fault driver under certain circumstances, such as having suffered "serious" injuries or exceeding a certain cost threshold (as defined by state law).
 For example, if your expenses exceed New York State's $50,000 limit, you may sue the at-fault party or make a claim with your health insurance policy.

 Hit By a Drunk Driver and Looking to Settle?
-Get a Free Lawyer Match
+Get an Attorney's Help

 As you can see above, settling a car accident claim involving bodily injuries can get quite complicated.
 In order to get the best possible compensation for your injuries, you may need to work with an injury attorney.
-Get started today with a free legal evaluation by a local motor vehicle accident attorney.
+Get started today by contacting a local motor vehicle accident attorney.

 Contact a qualified auto accident attorney to make sure your rights are protected.